aiterusawato/satogu/acnh/flowers/faq.md

 All flowers can clone except for gold rose and lily of the valley.

+> ###### Does moving a flower affects reproduction rates ?

+Yes.
+Digging up a flower will clear both its water and visitor counters, which means its reproduction chance will be reset to the base 5%.

 # Watering

 > ###### Do I need to water flowers if it has rained during this day ?